 Tantra is a Sanskrit word that translates as “to weave” or “expansion through awareness.”
 It’s the seductive side of yoga.
 It is an ancient Eastern cultural tradition that weaves the spiritual and physical in order to heal through meditation, breathing exercises, yoga, and mantras.

 What the…?
-Tantra as a form of Sex Therapy Exercises?
+Tantra as a form of sexual therapy exercise?

 Tantra’s goal is to increase sexual desire and intimacy through pleasure.
-It is the cultivation of sexual energy in the body in order to connect to something incredible!
-There is a large population of women and men who are unable to enjoy sex and specifically suppress their sexual problems out of shame or to avoid appearing inappropriate.
+It is the cultivation of sexual energy in the body to connect to something incredible!
+There is a large population of women and men who cannot enjoy sex and specifically suppress their sexual problems out of shame or to avoid appearing inappropriate.

 Tantra can help people heal psychologically.
-It teaches people to accept themselves and their sexuality by helping them overcome their sexual issues.
+It teaches people to accept themselves and their sexuality by helping them in overcoming their sexual issues.
 It changed my life, and it can change yours as well!